Nishat Bagh: History

-An anecdote is told of the jealousy of the Mughal emperor Shah Jahan on beholding such a delightful garden, which led to the abandonment of the garden for some time.
-When Shah Jahan saw the garden, after its completion in 1633, he expressed great appreciation of its grandeur and beauty.
-He is believed to have expressed his delight three times to Asif Khan, his father-in-law, in the hope that he would make a gift of it to him.
-As no such offer was forthcoming from Asif Khan, however, Shah Jahan was piqued and ordered that the water supply to the garden should be cut off.
-The garden was then deserted for some time.
+An anecdote is told of Mughal emperor Shah Jahan being in awe on beholding such a delightful garden.
+When Shah Jahan saw the garden after its completion in 1633, he expressed great appreciation of its grandeur and beauty.
+He is reported to have expressed his delight thrice to Asif Khan, his father-in-law, in the hope that Asif Khan would gift the gardens to him.
+As no such offer was forthcoming from Asif Khan, however, Shah Jahan was piqued and ordered the water supply to the garden to be cut off.
+The garden was then left deserted for a time.
 Asif Khan was desolate and heartbroken; he was uninterested in the sequence of events.
-When he was resting under the shade of a tree, in one of the terraces, his servant was bold enough to turn on the water supply from the Shalimar Bagh.
+Once, when he was resting under the shade of a tree, in one of the terraces, one of his servants was bold enough to turn on the water supply to the gardens.
 When Asif Khan heard the sound of water and the fountains in action, he was startled and immediately ordered the disconnection of the water supply as he feared the worst reaction from the Emperor for this wanton act of disobedience.
 Fortunately for the servant and for the Khan, Shah Jahan, who had heard about this incident in the garden, was not disturbed or annoyed by the disobedience of his orders.
-Instead, he approved of the servant's loyal service to his master and then ordered the full restoration of rights for the supply of water to the garden to Asif Khan, his Prime Minister and father-in-law.
+Instead, he approved of the servant's loyal service to his master and then ordered the full restoration of rights for the supply of water to the garden to Asif Khan.

-The Mughal Princess Zuhra Begum, daughter of the Mughal Emperor Alamgir II and granddaughter of the Emperor Jahandar Shah, is buried in the garden.
+The Mughal Princess Zuhra Begum, daughter of Mughal emperor Alamgir II and granddaughter of emperor Jahandar Shah, is buried in the garden.

 Layout

-The layout of Nishat Bagh was based on the conceptual model of the Persian gardens, remodelled to fit the topographic and water source conditions at the site chosen in the Kashmir valley.
+The layout of Nishat Bagh was based on the conceptual model of the Persian gardens, remodelled to fit the topographic and water source conditions at the site chosen in the Kashmir Valley.
 The plan, instead of being central with four radiating arms in a square pattern as in the case of Chahar (suited for a flat countryside), was changed to an axial stream flow design to fit the hill condition with water source originating at the top of the hill end.
 This resulted in planning a rectangular layout rather than a square layout.
 This helped in dispensing with the long side arms.
 Thus, a rectangular layout with an east–west length of 548 m and a width of 338 m was adopted.